Aetherinox/csf-firewall/README.md

 <br />

 ### Install
-The OpenVPN patch will automatically be installed if you run the `/patch/install.sh` script.
-It is the 3rd step in the process, right after the [Docker Patch](#install-docker-patch).
+The OpenVPN patch will automatically be installed when you run the `/patch/install.sh` script.

 <br />